apache/db-jdo/README.md

 This will build the *jdo-api* artifact and install it in your local Maven repository and run the TCK on the Reference Implementation.

-## Running the TCK on an Implementation Under Test
+## Running the JDO TCK on an Implementation Under Test

 First build the from the top level TCK project as described above.
 To run the JDO TCK on an Implementation Under Test, edit [tck/pom.xml](https://github.com/apache/db-jdo/blob/master/tck/pom.xml) and add the iut dependencies to the profile called *iut*.